 In short:

 Choosing the right build for your embedded device can be a make-or-break decision.
-Fortunately, Witekio has over 20 years of experience in embedded Linux development, and we are even Yocto Gold Members!
+Fortunately, Witekio has over 20 years of experience in embedded software development services, and we are even Yocto Gold Members!